puppetlabs/puppet-docs/source/pe/2.0/install_upgrading.markdown

 {% capture slowbigdatabase %}**Note that if your console database is very large, the upgrader may take a long time on the console node, possibly thirty minutes or more.** This is due to a resource-intensive database migration that must be run.
 Make sure that you schedule your upgrade appropriately, and avoid interrupting the upgrade process.{% endcapture %}{{ slowbigdatabase }}

+> **NOTE: PE 1.2.5 cannot be upgraded to this version of PE.** Systems running PE 1.2.5 can only upgrade to PE 2.6.1 or higher.
+>
+> This is because PE 1.2.5 includes some packages that are newer than those in PE 2.0.
+This is known to block upgrades on SLES systems, and may cause more subtle failures on other platforms.
+If you run into an upgrade failure, it can be fixed by running the 2.6.1 upgrader.

 {% capture locktableissue %}

 > ### IMPORTANT NOTE